 - Respect fellow students and all members of staff

 - Respect our need for security, and to comply with our Child Protection and Safeguarding Policy, by wearing a lanyard and ID at all times on College premises

-- Comply with our policy on cyber security and acceptable use of technology.
+- Comply with our policy on e-safety and acceptable use of technology.